3omdawy/react-dashboard-app/README.md

 # React Dashboard App ![Static Badge](https://img.shields.io/badge/InProgress-blue)

-- This is an admin dashboard application with many charts and pages created using ReactJS, TailwindCSS, MUI X, and Chakra UI
+- This is an admin dashboard application with many charts and pages created using ReactJS, TailwindCSS, MUI X (for charts), PrimeReact (for datatables), and Chakra UI (for tooltips)
 - It is based on [this tutorial](https://www.youtube.com/watch?v=jx5hdo50a2M&list=PL6QREj8te1P6wX9m5KnicnDVEucbOPsqR&index=13), with using MUI X instead of SyncFusion (because MUI X is free)

 ## Technical Highlights